Azure-Samples/azure-cosmos-java-sql-api-samples/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 Sample code repo for Azure Cosmos DB Java SDK for SQL API.
-By cloning and running these samples, and then studying their implementation, you can have an example for sending various requests to Azure Cosmos DB from Java SDK via the SQL API.
+By cloning and running these samples, and then studying their implementation, you will have an example for sending various requests to Azure Cosmos DB from Java SDK via the SQL API.

 ## Contents